xdevplatform/SnowBotDev/docs/tutorial.md

 + Links to web sites that have a focus on snow research.
 + Links to playlists with weather-related themes.

 These lists are configured and loaded from the server side.
 For each list a 'resource' file is looked up, opened, parsed, and assembled into metadata for a Quick Reply option list.
+For example, when a user wants to request a snow report, they are presented a list of resorts to choose from.
+The resort names are loaded from a *placesOfInterest.csv* file that is placed in a SnowBotDev/app/config/data/ folder.

-These resources are kept in a SnowBotDev/app/config/data/ folder.
-That folder
+The mechanics of

 ```SnowBotDev/app/helpers/get_resources.rb```